 Malaysia Airlines Flight MH17, which was heading from Amsterdam to Kuala Lumpur, was downed in eastern Ukraine on July 17, 2014, killing all 298 people onboard.

-Posted by Gordon Duff, Senior Editor on October 13, 2015, With 5636 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on October 13, 2015, With 5658 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.